mmesh/docs/docs/platform/networking/network-security.md

 # Network Security

-The platform supports different features out-of-the-box to enhance your infrastructure security just by adding your nodes to your mmesh.
+The mmesh platform supports different features out-of-the-box to enhance your infrastructure security just by adding your nodes to your mmesh.

 mmesh automatically enforces most of these features without any configuration required.
 Other are optional, but recommended, and require a minimum configuration.